 Showing just how much the act of celebrities coming out has changed since Ellen DeGeneres’ experience, “Today” weekend anchor Jenna Wolfe appears on the program to reveal that she is pregnant, and that she is dating her colleague, NBC foreign correspondent Stephanie Gosk.
 Wolfe’s sexual orientation seems to be considered the least noteworthy part of her announcement, with her pregnancy framed as a bigger deal than the gender of her partner.
 Wolfe is congratulated by her peers including Matt Lauer, Al Roker and Savannah Guthrie.

-After being addressed by appellate courts, a challenge to DOMA (and an attempt to defend Proposition 8) reach the Supreme Court.
+After being addressed by appellate courts, a challenge to DOMA (and an attempt to defend Proposition 8) reaches the Supreme Court.